 What if I told you that there is a place in Europe where the vegetation is as lush as a tropical rain forest?
 A place where the landscape is interspersed with azure volcanic lakes, where you can bathe in sulfuric hot springs and drive from viewpoint to viewpoint, each one even more dramatic than the last?

-I spent one week hiking in the Azores, on Sao Miguel, the archipelago’s biggest island.
+I spent one week hiking on Sao Miguel, the archipelago’s biggest island.
 “Big” might be pushing it a bit though: with a surface of 760 km² and a population of about 140.000 inhabitants, it is hardly a dot in the big ocean!
 But what a dot!
 I spent a week hiking Sao Miguel’s well maintained trails and discovered a place where respect for nature and traditions go hand in hand!
 A place where tourism hasn’t totally taken over yet and hopefully never will!

 But with over 20 hiking trails on Sao Miguel, where do you even start?

 1/ From Mirador Lagoa do Fogo down to the lake